stiles/police-end-of-watch/README.md

 ## Process

-#### Scripts
+### Scripts

 Basic information about the officers is fetched from [annual collection pages](https://www.odmp.org/search/year/2024) on the group's website using Python, and then further details are extracted from each officer's memorial page, such as [this one](https://www.odmp.org//officer//15488-police-officer-aubrey-wright-hawkins).

+#### Historical data

 - `fetch_officers_historical.py`: A one-off script that fetched fallen officer information from 1900-2023.

+#### Current data

 - `fetch_officers.py`: A script that fetches a list of officers and their detailed information from the current year and then combines it with the historical data, removing any duplicates, and storing a combined final archive.

-Note: Both scripts attempt to split the combined title/name of each officer using a list of common titles and a regular expression pattern.
+Note: The script attempt to split the combined title/name of each officer using a list of common titles and a regular expression pattern.
 This process is imperfect and needs adjustment.
 The original `name` field has been retained for that purpose.

 ```python
 # Read sample officer titles list to help split names/titles